Historypin/shiftedstorage/README.md

   any time.
 - *Private* instead of *Public*: many peer-to-peer and distributed web systems are built around the idea of data being globally available, and easy to replicate.
-Data in *shiftedstorage* is not made available to the wider IPFS network.
+Data in *community-cloud-storage* is not made available to the wider IPFS network.
 The use of Tailscale allows peers to communicate directly with each other using a virtual private mesh network, that only they can see.

-*shiftedstorage* is really just a Docker Compose configuration for reliably bringing up Docker services that allows a network of shiftedstorage instances to talk to each other.
+*community-cloud-storage* is really just a Docker Compose configuration for reliably bringing up Docker services that allows a network of community-cloud-storage instances to talk to each other.
 The containers are:

 * *tailscale*: a Tailscale client that establishes your node's connection to other trusted nodes in the mesh network.
 * *ipfs*: an IPFS daemon running on the Tailscale network.